Cindyzzz616/Mora/README.md

 These hypotheses have proven to be effective from their significant transformation of language instruction and successful results.

 ### Our Implementation
-YouLingo instantiates these hypotheses in concrete and innovative ways:
+Mora instantiates these hypotheses in concrete and innovative ways:
 1. It does not explicitly instruct users to learn and memorize grammar rules, conjugations and vocabulary lists.
 Instead, it provides users with natural input sourced from the wealth of videos on YouTube, which are created by real individuals in real-life contexts.
 This is similar to how a child picks up their native language from listening to conversations in their surroundings.